Seurat's 'A Sunday Afternoon On The Island Of La Grande Jatte' Set To Return To Display At Art Institute With New Frame

 CHICAGO (CBS) — It’s one of the most recognizable paintings of all time – Georges Seurat’s “A Sunday Afternoon on the Island of La Grande Jatte.”

-Seurat painted the masterwork from 1884 to 1886, and first arrived at the Art Institute of Chicago nearly a century ago.READ MORE: Off-Duty Chicago Police Officer Shoots Three People At Bowling Alley In Blue Island
+Seurat painted the masterwork from 1884 to 1886, and first arrived at the Art Institute of Chicago nearly a century ago.READ MORE: Violent Crime On CTA Buses, Trains Is At A Six-Year High And Is A Growing Problem

 The painting is now being restored and reframed.
 CBS 2 Photographer Scott Wilson got a behind-the-scenes look at the meticulous work of touching up a masterpiece.